Collide Theatrical Presents SKOL! - March 23 to April 9

 Studio 2: Measures 38′ x 38′ and rents at $20/hour

-To book the space email kathleen@youngdance.org or call 612-423-3064.
-Upon confirmation of rental with a signed agreement and liability waiver, payment is required.
+To book the space, email jules@youngdance.org or call 612-423-3064.
+Payment, signed agreement, and liability waiver are required with rental confirmation.

 Location Info